 An upholsterer whose family's claim placed her at the heart of America's founding myth, sewing a symbol that would outlast the debate over its origins.

-Betsy Ross was a Philadelphia artisan operating in a world of men, a skilled upholsterer and flag-maker who ran her own business through multiple marriages and wars.
-Decades after the Revolution, her grandson ignited a national story by claiming that in 1776, a committee including George Washington visited her shop and commissioned the first Stars and Stripes.
-According to the family lore, Ross suggested practical five-pointed stars instead of six-pointed ones, and deftly demonstrated how to cut them with a single snip of her scissors.
-While historians find scant contemporary evidence to verify the tale, its power proved undeniable.
-The image of a humble craftswoman creating the nation's emblem captured the public imagination, transforming Ross from a historical figure into a patriotic icon.
-Her real life—one of resilience, craft, and business acumen in a burgeoning nation—became intertwined with a legend that cemented the flag's place in American folklore.
+Betsy Ross was a Philadelphia upholsterer and flag-maker who ran her own business through multiple marriages and wars.
+Decades after the Revolution, her grandson claimed that in 1776, a committee including George Washington visited her shop and commissioned the first Stars and Stripes.
+According to family lore, Ross suggested practical five-pointed stars instead of six-pointed ones and demonstrated how to cut them with a single snip.
+Historians find scant contemporary evidence for the tale, but its power proved undeniable.
+The image of a humble craftswoman creating the nation's emblem transformed Ross from a historical figure into a patriotic icon.
+Her real life of resilience and business acumen became intertwined with legend.

 The biggest hits of 1752